restful-open-annotation/spec/README.md

 # RESTful Open Annotation service specification

 This respository created as a placeholder for materials and discussion related to the specification of RESTful Open Annotation services.
-Actual content TODO.
+Actual content largely TODO, but there is some preliminary material in the [wiki](https://github.com/restful-open-annotation/spec/wiki).

 ## Aims / goals / design